This is the multi-page printable view of this section. Click here to print.

 In the Virtual Server menu, you can create a node pool using the user’s Custom Image.
 To create a node pool using a Custom Image, follow these steps.

-1. Create a Virtual Server that includes the Kubernetes Engine image of Samsung Cloud Platform.
+1. Create a Virtual Server that includes a Samsung Cloud Platform Kubernetes Engine image.

-2. Use the Image creation of the corresponding Virtual Server to proceed with image creation.
+2. Use the Virtual Server’s Create Image feature to proceed with image creation.

-3. Select the registered Custom Image to create a node pool.
+3. Select the registered Custom Image and create a node pool.

-To add a node pool, follow the steps below.
+To add a node pool, follow these steps.

-1. Click the All Services > Container > Kubernetes Engine menu.
-Go to the Service Home page of Kubernetes Engine.
+1. All Services > Container > Kubernetes Engine Click the menu.
+1. Go to the Service Home page of Kubernetes Engine.

-2. Click the Cluster menu on the Service Home page.
-You will be taken to the Cluster List page.
+2. On the Service Home page, click the Cluster menu.
+2. Navigate to the Cluster List page.

-3. Cluster List page, select the cluster you want to add a node pool to.
-Navigate to the Cluster Details page.
+3. On the Cluster List page, select the cluster to which you want to add a node pool.
+3. Navigate to the Cluster Details page.

-4. Cluster Details page, after selecting the Node Pool tab, click the Add Node Pool button.
-Add Cluster Node Pool page will be displayed.
+4. On the Cluster Details page, select the Node Pool tab, then click the Add Node Pool button.
+4. Navigate to the Add Cluster Node Pool page.

 5. On the Add Cluster Node Pool page, enter the information required to create a node pool and select detailed options.